apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 It costs 0.008s
 ```

+> Note: Set the initial down-frequency query interval to [start_time, end_time).
+The query result will keep the same as not setting before_range and after_range parameters.
+However, the query interval is changed to [start_time - before_range, end_time + after_range).
+Pay attention to the sizes of these two parameters to avoid efficiency impact.

 ##### ValueFill
 The ValueFill method parses the input constant value into a string.
 During fill, the string constant is converted to the corresponding type of data.
 If the conversion succeeds, the null record will be filled; otherwise, it is not filled.
 Examples are as follows: